 The macro mode

-Let’s talk a bit about that tiny super-macro button.
+Let’s talk a bit about the Ricoh Shotmaster Tru-Zoom’s tiny super-macro button.
 A fine idea, but what does it focus on?
 Parallax, yes, heard about that, but how much to compensate for it when sticking the lens into a hedge?
-Apart from some parallax markings in the finder, fixed of course, you have no help at all. the result, a meaningless twig:
+Apart from some parallax markings in the finder, fixed of course, you have no help at all.
+The result, a meaningless twig:

 OK, I’ve got enough of that thing!
 And of color film also.
 So I converted the only photo that I deemed marginally OK to black and white, just to soothe my soul.
 And guys, if you tag the walls, watch your spelling, please!!

-That all said, I did get one photo I liked – the muted colors, rainy, foggy atmosphere, looks good I think, apart from the inherent fuzziness:
+That all said, I did get one photo I liked from the Shotmaster – the muted colors, rainy, foggy atmosphere, looks good I think, apart from the inherent fuzziness:

 In conclusion, the Ricoh Shotmaster Tru-Zoom Date is not great, even bad.
 It was an enjoyable experience to receive a mystery camera and get to use it though – something I would recommend to anyone!
 Despite my disliking this camera, I had real fun discovering it and writing about the poor thing.
 If anyone wants a go with it, let me know, I’ll happily swap it again!